broesamle/clip8_materials/visual-thought-experiments.md

 [`clip_8`](https://github.com/broesamle/clip_8)
 can be described as an experimental *visual, shape-based programming language* whose main purpose is to rethink established principles of information technology.

-Its radical visual approach over-complicates even simple programs, which renders it technically useless.
+Its radically visual approach over-complicates even simple programs, which renders it technically useless.
 This is an essential ingredient of its paradox beauty.
-Hans-Jörg Rheinberger would propably call it an [Experimental system](https://www.worldcat.org/title/toward-a-history-of-epistemic-things-synthesizing-proteins-in-the-test-tube/oclc/35741858): Something that creates more questions than it answers.
+Hans-Jörg Rheinberger would propably call it an [Experimental System](https://www.worldcat.org/title/toward-a-history-of-epistemic-things-synthesizing-proteins-in-the-test-tube/oclc/35741858): Something that creates more questions than it answers.

 `clip_8` combines standard programming techniques with fundamentally different, visual, media-centred,  [designerly](https://doi.org/10.1016%2F0142-694X%2882%2990040-0) work practices (Nigel Cross).

 The activity of developing `clip_8` can be characterised as a dialogue with a visible form, striving for a tangible materialisation of computation.
-The cycle of inventions, revisions, and refinements made to the graphical notation provides a link to an [earlier research project](https://doi.org/10.1016/j.destud.2018.01.002): Based on video recordings of architectural design sessions we transcribed sketching activity in architectural design, relying on a graphical notation system.
+The cycle of inventions, revisions, and refinements made to the graphical notation provides a theoretical link to an [earlier research project](https://doi.org/10.1016/j.destud.2018.01.002): In order to transcribe video recordings of architectural design sessions we developed a graphical notation system for gesture and sketching activity of our participants.

 Gestures and sketches in early design